Java Memory Model

 !!!

 Ordering operations sometimes are tied to the processor architecture.
-Optimisation needs can be different for example between ARM processors and x86 processors.
-ARM processors can be more aggressive because they are designed for energy consuming efficiency, than x86 processors which are more about calculation speed.
+Optimization needs can be different for example between ARM processors and x86 processors.
+ARM processors can be more aggressive because they are designed for energy-consuming efficiency, than x86 processors which are more about calculation speed.

 The Java memory machine guarantees intra-thread consistency equivalent to sequential consistency.